-WARNING: Operate the stove only with the front door fully closed except for refueling.
-Operation with the door partially open may result in overfiring.
-Also, if the door is left partially open, combustion gas and flame may be drawn out of the stove, creating risks from both fire and smoke.
+Warning: This stove should be operated with the door either fully open with optional Spark Screen in place or with the door fully closed.
+If the door is left partly open, there is risk of overfiring.
+Also, gas and flame may be drawn out of the fireplace stove opening, creating risks from both fire and smoke.